syncfusion-content/blazor-docs/blazor/button/native-event.md

 ---
 layout: post
-title: Native Events in Blazor Button Component | Syncfusion
+title: Native events in Blazor Button component | Syncfusion
-description: Checkout and learn here all about Native Events in Syncfusion Blazor Button component and much more.
+description: Checkout and learn here all about native events in Syncfusion Blazor Button component and much more.
 platform: Blazor
 control: Button
 documentation: ug
 ---

-# Native Events in Blazor Button Component
+# Native events in Blazor Button component

-You can define the native event using on `event` attribute in component.
+You can define the native event by using the `event` attribute in the component.
 The value of attribute is treated as an event handler.
 The event specific data will be available in event arguments.

 The different event argument types for each event are,